liamsnowdon/portfolio/content/posts/the-beautiful-ugliness-of-utility-css.md

 </button>
 ```

-By grouping styles under attributes, it makes it a lot easier to understand what styles are being applied to the element.
+By grouping styles under attributes, it makes it a lot easier to maintain and understand what styles are being applied to the element.
+Windi CSS was initially an experiment to see what could be done to improve the compilation time and hot reload speeds of apps using Tailwind.
+It worked by scanning files and generating utilites on demand to be able to provide faster load times and HMR in development.
+It later helped inspire the JIT mode that was introduced to Tailwind not long after.

+While Windi CSS has been laid to rest, Uno CSS rose from the ashes to provide even faster performance, boasting 5x faster speed than Windi CSS and Tailwind JIT.
+It provides awesome features such as attributify mode and pure CSS icons.
+This is what I use now and it makes it a joy to work with CSS again.

+## Conclusion

-I've been using utility-first CSS, whether it be Tailwind CSS or Windi CSS, for about a year now and I can't imagine not using it at this point.
-Sure, it has its cons, just like everything, but the benefits I get from using it far outweighs them compared to other solutions.
+I've been using utility-first CSS, whether it be Tailwind CSS or Windi CSS, for about almost 3 years now and I can't imagine not using it at this point.
+Sure, it has its cons, but the benefits I get from using it far outweighs them compared to other solutions.
 I'm **building components faster than ever**, need to set up **a very minimal configuration** and it **works with JavaScript frameworks like Vue really well**.
 I'm also only shipping CSS that I'm actually using, and since each class is one CSS property, they are reused across the application leaving the stylesheet in production as small as possible.

-I've probably written less than 20 lines of actual CSS since I adopted using it, and I'm all the better for it.
+I've written only a handful of actual CSS since I adopted using it, and I'm all the better for it.